atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 5 Polly Matzinger/README.md

    C) The immune system is overreacting to the presence of *Mycobacterium tuberculosis*.
    D) These deviations are a sign that the infection is being cleared.

-5. **⚖️ How does the immune system's response to distress signals differ between latent and active tuberculosis?**
+5. ⚖️ **What is the difference in the immune system's response to latent tuberculosis compared to active tuberculosis?**
-   A) In latent TB, the immune system controls the infection with a low-level, ongoing response, while in active TB, the response becomes more aggressive due to increased tissue damage.
+   A) In latent TB, the immune system maintains a low-level response to tissue damage, while in active TB, it intensifies due to increased damaged tissues.
-   B) In both latent and active TB, the immune response is the same.
+   B) In latent TB, the immune system ignores the infection until it becomes active, while in active TB, it launches a full response to clear the bacteria.
-   C) The immune system only responds to distress signals during active TB.
+   C) In latent TB, the immune system keeps the infection under control with a low-level, persistent response, while in active TB, the response intensifies due to increased tissue damage and bacterial activity.
-   D) In latent TB, the immune system shuts down, while in active TB it becomes fully activated.
+   D) In latent TB, the immune system actively suppresses the infection but doesn’t cause tissue damage, while in active TB, the immune response causes both tissue damage and bacterial clearance.

 6. **📈 Based on the ROC curve (Fig. 4C), how accurate are NK cell levels at predicting progression to active TB within different time windows before diagnosis?**
    A) NK cell levels are most predictive 0–200 days before diagnosis.